chemmatcars/XAnoS/doc_source/XAnoS_Fit.rst

 Data Dialog
 ***********
-The dialog provides an interface to import and manipulate data for the :ref:`Fit_Widget`.
+The dialog provides an interface to import and manipulate data for the :ref:`XAnoS_Fit`.

 .. figure:: ./Figures/Data_Dialog.png
     :figwidth: 70%